me-and/cygwin-install-action/README.md

 If you're likely to do regular builds, you might want to store the packages locally rather than needing to download them from the Cygwin mirrors on every build.
-Set `package-cache` to `enabled` and the action will use [GitHub's dependency caching][0] to store downloaded package files between runs.
+Set `cache` to `enabled` and the action will use [GitHub's dependency caching][0] to store downloaded package files between runs.

 [0]: https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows